nx98304/HoneyPot/README.md

 - Welcome further comments about the project.

 ## Past updates

+### 1.4.2
+- Fixed an issue where when in chara maker, you won't see the color options right after choosing a piece of HS clothing.
+- Added basic support for HS particle effects for Studio.
+If the particle effects are simple, the current shader remapping *may* work.
+If the effects are very complicated, comprising of custom Monobehaviors, distortion effects, material projectors and more, this will 99.9% *NOT* work.

 ### 1.4.1.3
 - Making most trees/leaves and glasses-like materials work.
 The materials has to be basic -- any custom materials that are not in vanilla HS build will probably find no substitution in PH.